Lahore Declaration: Pakistan public and media opinion

 The Lahore treaty was very popular in Pakistan's civil society sphere.
-The general population polls were widely welcomed this move by the Nawaz Sharif Government to normalise relations with India.
+The general population polls widely welcomed this move by the Nawaz Sharif Government to normalise relations with India.
 The news channels, television outlets, and print media widely hailed this move by the Government of Nawaz Sharif to normalise relations with India.
 Except JI, the far-right party was critical of this treaty; all major political forces in Pakistan, including PPP, hailed and congratulated Nawaz Sharif for successfully reaching the Lahore treaty.

 However, it was speculated in the Indian news media that many in Pakistan military did not approve of the treaty and consequently worked to subvert it and escalate tensions between the two nations.
 The reception for Vajpayee, described as the leader of an "enemy-combatant nation," was boycotted by the chiefs of Pakistan military, and those included the Chairman joint chiefs and army chief General Pervez Musharaff, air chief ACM PQ Mehdi and naval chief Admiral Fasih Bokhari.